swiftlang/vscode-swift/assets/walkthrough/customizeSettings.md

 ![Swift Extension Settings](./images/settings.gif)

 The Swift Extension contains several settings you can customize.

-## Workspace Settings

-**Add details about custom workspace settings and environment variable here.**
+You can filter settings Swift extension settings by searching for `@ext:swiftlang.swift-vscode`.

 ## Inlay Hints